Technical explanation

 Best-first adaptive partitioning

 In integration terms, you can treat it as a single scoring function: given your regression model specification, observed data, and a candidate batch $\mathcal{D}_{1:k}$, it returns an information-gain score for that batch.
-“Model specification” can be as simple as a likelihood (and, when available, gradients/Hessians for efficient local updates).
+“Model specification” can be as simple as a likelihood plus the derivatives needed for local updates.

 information_gain(model_spec, observed_data, candidate_batch) -> score